The Girl from Rio (1969 film)

 The Girl from Rio (Die sieben Männer der Sumuru) is a 1969 spy-fi film directed by Jess Franco and starring Shirley Eaton, Richard Wyler, George Sanders and Maria Rohm.
 Written and produced by Harry Alan Towers, the film follows a tribe of Amazonian women, as, led by their queen, they attack wealthy men as part of a long-term plan to take over the world.
 A co-production between West Germany, Spain and the United States, the film is a sequel to The Million Eyes of Sumuru (1967), and is based on Sax Rohmer's Sumuru character.
-Nevertheless, Sumuru's character is referred to as either "Sumitra" or "Sununda".
+Nevertheless, Sumuru's character is referred to as either "Sumitra" or "Sunanda".